ImLunchtime/Tab5_Launcher/README.md

 # Tab5-Launcher

 ## English
-A port of the M5Launcher (sort of) for the Tab5, with LVGL GUI.
+A "port" of the M5Launcher (sort of) for the Tab5, with LVGL GUI.

 ### What can it do?
 You can select and load firmwares from the SD card (must be formatted in FAT32) and flash them into the device.